- History of the Commission

 A. Any non-profit organization in the United States or Japan that carries out work in the U.S.-Japan field — U.S.-Japan relations, Japan studies, public affairs, or the arts may apply.
 This grants program is only for institutions, and not for individuals.

 A. July 1 annually for all institutional grants.
 All hard copy applications must be received at the Commission’s office by the close of business 5 PM, July 1.
 Means of delivery are via regular mail, commercial delivery service, in-person, or via messenger.
 Fax copies will not be accepted.
 If July 1 falls on a Saturday, Sunday, or Holiday, applications will be accepted until the close of business on the following Monday or business day.

 Q. What is JUSFC’s grant decision timeline?

-JUSFC has only one grant cycle per year.
+JUSFC has only one institutional grant cycle per year.
 Grants are evaluated annually and not on a rolling basis.

 July 1 – Grant application deadline.

 Early October – Successful applicants are notified of awards via a formal letter sent by Email.
 Awardees must formally accept the grant offer in writing within two weeks of the award notification.
 This acceptance letter does not establish a contractual agreement for the remittance of funds, but allows JUSFC to execute a grant agreement, which is sent to each grantee approximately 60 days prior to the project start date.

 Up to 60 days prior to their anticipated project start date, grantees will receive a grant agreement and a payment authorization form from the Commission.
 Funds will be disbursed approximately three weeks after the grantee signs and returns the grant paperwork to the Commission.
 The funds are directly deposited into the grantee’s preferred bank account via a U.S. Department of Treasury check.
 Funds cannot be disbursed unless the grantee returns the signed grant agreement to the Commission.